 (C) Extended Eligibility for SSI Recipients.
 An individual whose SSI assistance has been terminated, and who is determined to be potentially eligible for MassHealth, continues to receive MassHealth Standard coverage until a determination of ineligibility is made by the MassHealth agency.

-(D) Automatic and Extended Eligibility for EAEDC Recipients 65 Years of Age or Older.
+(D) Automatic and Extended Eligibility for Emergency Aid to the Elderly, Disabled and Children (EAEDC) Recipients 65 Years of Age and Older

 (1) Automatic Eligibility.
-Individuals 65 year of age or older who meet the requirements of the Emergency Aid to the Elderly, Disabled and Children (EAEDC) program administered by the Department of Transitional Assistance and who are United States citizens as described in 130 CMR 518.002: U.S. Citizens or qualified noncitizens, as described in 130 CMR 518.003(A)(1): Qualified Noncitizens, are automatically eligible for MassHealth Standard benefits.
+Individuals 65 years of age and older who meet the requirements of the EAEDC Program administered by the Department of Transitional Assistance are automatically eligible for MassHealth Standard benefits.

 (2) Extended Eligibility.
 Individuals described in 130 CMR 519.002(D)(1) whose EAEDC cash assistance ends will continue to receive MassHealth Standard benefits until the MassHealth agency determines that the member is ineligible.

 (E) Medicare Premium Payment.
-The MassHealth agency, in accordance with the Medicare Savings Program as described at 130 CMR 519.010 and 519.011, pays the following:
+The MassHealth agency, in accordance with the MSP as described at 130 CMR 519.010 and 519.011, pays the following:

-(1) Medicare Part B premiums for members with countable income that is less than or equal to 225% of the federal poverty level;
+(1) Medicare Part B premiums for members with countable income that is less than or equal to 225% of the federal poverty level (FPL);

-(2) Medicare Part A premiums for adult members of MassHealth Standard who are entitled to Medicare Part A with a countable income that is less than or equal to 190% of the federal poverty level; and
+(2) Medicare Part A premiums for adult members of MassHealth Standard who are entitled to Medicare Part A with a countable income that is less than or equal to 190% of the FPL; and

-(3) the deductibles and coinsurance under Medicare Parts A and B for members with a countable income that is less than or equal to 190% of the federal poverty level.
+(3) the deductibles and coinsurance under Medicare Parts A and B for members with a countable income that is less than or equal to 190% of the FPL.

 519.003: Pickle Amendment Cases

 (A) Eligibility Requirements.
-Under the Pickle Amendment, former SSI recipients whose income exceeds 100% of the federal poverty level are eligible for MassHealth Standard provided they
+Under the Pickle Amendment, former Supplemental Security Income (SSI) recipients whose income exceeds 100% of the federal poverty level are eligible for MassHealth Standard provided they

 (1) or their spouse or both are receiving Retirement, Survivors, and Disability Insurance (RSDI) benefits;